eclipse-che/che/wsmaster/che-core-api-devfile/README.md

 #### kubernetes/openshift
 More complex component type, which allows to apply configuration from kubernetes/openshift lists.
-Content of the component may be provided either via `local` attribute which points to the file with component content.
+Content of the component may be provided either via `reference` attribute which points to the file with component content.
 ```
 ...
   components:
     - name: mysql
       type: kubernetes
-      local: petclinic.yaml
+      reference: petclinic.yaml
       selector:
         app.kubernetes.io/name: mysql
         app.kubernetes.io/component: database
         app.kubernetes.io/part-of: petclinic
 ```
-Contents of the `local` file is currently read _ONLY_ if the devfile and local file both placed in the same public GitHub repository.
-So, alternatively, if you need to post devfile with such components to REST API, contents of K8S/Openshift list can be embedded into devfile using `localContent` field:
+Alternatively, if you need to post devfile with such components to REST API, contents of K8S/Openshift list can be embedded into devfile using `referenceContent` field:

 ```
 ...
   components:
     - name: mysql
       type: kubernetes
-      local: petclinic.yaml
+      reference: petclinic.yaml
-       localContent: |
+      referenceContent: |
            kind: List
            items:
             -